The Human Resources Administration (HRA) is trying to eliminate, whenever possible, the need for clients to come in person to HRA offices.

 Former SNAP Recipients or Households Denied for Excess Income

-If your application or case was denied/closed because you were employed and you lost that job or some of that pay, you may now be eligible for SNAP even if you received extra income such as the Federal Pandemic Unemployment Insurance Benefit.
-Use the ACCESS HRA website or the ACCESS HRA Mobile App to submit a new application.
+If your application or case was denied/closed because you were employed and you lost that job or some of that pay, you may now be eligible for SNAP.
+Use the ACCESS HRA website on a computer or your mobile device to submit a new application.

-HRA is in the process of reopening locations, but with ACCESS HRA you can skip the trip and apply for SNAP, Cash Assistance, special grants and more online.
-If your needs cannot be met by ACCESS HRA, visit the HRA Locations page for more information on center openings.
+HRA has reopened all SNAP Center locations, but with ACCESS HRA you can skip the trip and apply for SNAP online.
+If your needs cannot be met by ACCESS HRA or over the phone, visit the HRA Locations page to find a SNAP Center.

 Applicants who have been approved for benefits will receive an EBT card in the mail.
 If your EBT card has not yet arrived and you cannot wait for it, you can go to the Brooklyn Over-The-Counter (OTC) Common Benefit Identification Card (CBIC) site for your permanent card, or an open HRA location for a temporary card that will have all benefits available until your EBT card arrives.
 Visit the HRA Center Locations website for more information.